This was not the threesome with my husband I imagined

 When you discover they don’t know what ‘clean’ means.
 And that, surprisingly, there are no limits to just how petty and passive-aggressive you can be when the moment truly calls for it.
 Now, throw cancer into the mix, and welcome to our life.

-Brendan’s Leukemia added a little extra baggage to our newly-wed life for us.
-Think of it as the elephant in the room, and Brendan is chained to it.
-Leukemia was not who I would have wanted for a threesome with my husband.
+Brendan carried a small secret, which significantly added some extra emotional baggage to our life as newlyweds.
+Picture it as the proverbial elephant in the room, with Brendan metaphorically chained to this weighty issue.
+This elephant was certainly not the person I would have chosen to include for a threesome with my husband.
+You see the elephant's name was Leukemia.

-You can’t not talk about it.
-It’s there knocking over stuff, forcing you to clumsily maneuver around the mess it makes.
+You can’t not talk about this stranger.
+It’s there knocking over stuff, forcing you to clumsily manoeuvre around the mess it makes.
 We found all kinds of tools to learn how to communicate as a couple, like Love Languages or ‘I’ and ‘feeling’ statements (‘I feel like you’re annoying, for instance).

-But there weren’t many resources on how to talk about cancer and leukemia in marriage – so we left our humanitarian jobs and decided to create some.
-We also had to tackle the whole husband and wife threesome conversation.
-More on that soon.
+But there weren’t many resources on how to talk about cancer and leukemia in marriage—so we left our humanitarian jobs and decided to create some.
+We also had to tackle the whole husband and wife threesome stories conversation.
+Because, let’s be honest, when life throws you curveballs, sometimes you start reconsidering your bucket list.
+And speaking of reconsidering… last week, we met the most beautiful couple at a tapas jazz bar—charming, adventurous, and very, very open-minded.
+But that’s a story for another time… or maybe a future research project.
+Stay tuned. 😏

-We wrote the Glossary of Awkward to help people answer the question, ‘How can I be a better partner or friend to someone living with cancer?
+The book we wrote was called the Glossary of Awkward to help people answer the question, ‘How can I be a better partner or friend to someone living with cancer?
 And, how can I do it authentically?’.

 For example, after Brendan told a friend he had cancer, the friend asked, ‘How long do you have?’